Tech-at-DU/ACS-4330-Query-Languages/Lessons/Lesson-2.md

 <!-- > -->

 A resolver is responsible for resolving a query.
 Resolvers can be hierarchical and complicated.
-You might spend more time here in some projects.
+You might spend more time here on some projects.

 <!-- ![GraphiQL Interface Expanded](../assets/graphiql-expanded.png) -->